unfoldtoolbox/Unfold.jl/docs/src/explanations/basisfunctions.md

 ### FIR Basis Function

 Okay, let's have a look at a different basis function: The FIR basisfunction.
+FIR stands for [Finite-Impulse-Response](https://en.wikipedia.org/wiki/Finite_impulse_response) and is a term taken from the filtering-literature.

 ```@example main
 using Unfold #hide